 - We do not offer any specific special education services, nor do we assume responsibility for addressing specific needs outlined in an IEP or 504 provided from a child’s public school.
 Students with special needs are welcome at OSA if our courses can accommodate their academic needs.

 - All courses have a maximum number of students.
 Core or study sessions with fewer than three students may be canceled.
 Waitlists may be created for courses that are filled.

-- We reserve the right to deny admission to any student who presents a safety risk to him/herself or others, or who do not respect the conduct code of One Spark Academy or the Thousand Oaks Teen Center.
+- We reserve the right to deny admission to any student who presents a safety risk to him/herself or others, or who do not respect the conduct code of One Spark Academy or the facility we are using.